mcollina/node-eps/XXX-asyncwrap-api.md

 * `id` {Number}

-Called either when the class destructor is run, or if the resource is marked as free.
-The destructor will usually run when explicitly called (the case for handles) or when a request has completed.
-In several cases this will be triggered by GC.
+Called either when the class destructor is run (either when manually triggered or cleaned up by the garbage collector), or if the resource is manually marked as free.
+For core classes that have a destructor the callback will fire during deconstruction.
+If called via `emitDestroy()` then it will be called when the implementor deems the resource freed.
 In the case of shared or cached resources, such as `HTTPParser`, `destroy()` will be called manually when the TCP connection is no longer in need of it.
 Every subsequent use of a shared resource will have a new unique id.

 ## Embedder API